jakegodsall/jakegodsall/README.md

 ## 🌱 Learning Journey

-I'm currently learning PHP to add to my skillset, enabling me to not only build robust backend services with a shorter development period.
+I'm currently learning PHP to add to my skillset, enabling me to not only build robust backend services but to be able to do so with a shorter development period.

 ## 📫 Let's Connect!